 I have been birdwatching for 25+ years, but I caught a casual interest from my father long before that.
 What I love most about it is being out in nature during all seasons and making friends with all creatures.

-My partner and I share this hobby together, and it’s been an entertaining base for our 31 years together.
-We started birding in California, then ventured to other states, and after that the world was our vista.
+My wife and I share this hobby together, and it’s been an entertaining base for our 32 years together.
+We started birding in California, then ventured to other states, and then the world.

 I’ve met some talented and endearing people through birding.
 Local guides are a fascinating way to learn about people around the world.
 To share lunch on a log with a Kenyan as he tells you about his son’s school day, or to prowl in an Australian rainforest as the guide mutters about his failing torch…to me this is paradise.

 I keep a Life List of all the birds I have seen.
 I record the first sighting, place and date; process the data on birding software.
 This Life List, an accumulation of several thousand different bird species, is a pleasant reminder of beautiful days in the field, and remarkable birds I have had the joy to observe.

 With 10,000 bird species on this planet, there is always a new and exciting quest.